Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 ![DEM with gaps](images/DocFaq/DEM0.jpg)

-The reason for this is the source of the elevation data (in the example discussed a file `N51E011.hgt`).
+The reason for the missing elevation data is the source of the elevation data (in the example discussed a file `N51E011.hgt`).
 Elevation data is normally taken from satellite measurement (SRTM data) and this data may have gaps, i.e. small areas without valid elevation data.
 These gaps are marked in the HGT files as `NODATA` areas.
 If a trackpoint is located in such an area then QMS can't assign an elevation to this trackpoint.

-If there is an urgent need to avoid these missing elevation values the user can proceed as follows:
+If there is an urgent need to avoid these missing elevation values the user can select one of the following procedures:

+* (_optimal procedure_) Try to find a source of DEM (SRTM) data with improved quality, i.e. with data where the above mentioned gaps have been removed using various techniques.
+For Germany the [opendem.info](http://opendem.info/download_srtm.html) server is such a source.
+* Use the QMS __Reduce visible track points__ filter to __hide invalid track points__.
+Check if
+the resulting changes of the track can be accepted.
+If so, use this filter again to finally __remove invalid points__.
+* Use the QMS __Change elevation of track points__ filter to __interpolate elevation data__.
+Check in the __preview__
+if the resulting interpolated (smoothed) track profile can be accepted.
+If so, apply the filter.
 * (_tedious procedure_) Manually edit elevation data with data taken from a different source (e.g. raster map with elevation data).
 * (_unreliable procedure_) If the area is rather flat then gaps in HGT files can be filled in with a default average elevation